seaify/homepage/spree.md

 so when an user is signup, it doesn't have a admin role, when you login to admin, it will redirect to a unauth page.

 ## dashing-rails, suite for api, not for simple active model display

+## spree has seperate compoents, lead to version missing match